KaiWenF/Language-Byte/README.md

 - Offline voice support for environments without internet
 - Accessibility enhancements for diverse user needs
 - Multi-user support for family or classroom settings
+- Expanded test coverage with snapshot and integration tests

 ## Contributing